-The Habitat III preparatory process required the mobilization all expertise on sustainable urban development, representing various constituent groups and stakeholders, and whose selection was guided by geographical and gender balance, as well as qualitative criteria in terms of contribution to the Habitat III preparatory process.
+The Habitat III preparatory process required the mobilization all expertise on sustainable urban development, representing various constituent groups and stakeholders, and whose selection was guided by geographical and gender balance considerations, as well as qualitative criteria.

 The Habitat III Policy Units were formed to identify challenges to the New Urban Agenda, as well as identify policy priorities and critical issues and develop action-oriented recommendations for its implementation through the Policy Papers, which were official inputs to the drafting of the New Urban Agenda.